 J organised himself to meet and take selfies with celebrities.
 Within the last 6 months, J went into a shopping centre, entered and won a quiz to meet Kei Nishikori.
 We only knew about it when we saw his post in Instagram.
 J also took himself to the opening ceremony of a shopping centre to meet TV presenter Lauren Philips.

 Finally, executive function is something J appears to be exercising.
 Recently, J had a couple of days off to relieve stress and anxiety, J appears to enjoy the time off and indicated to me that he wanted to take more time off.
 I replied, stating that if J wanted to keep his job, he needed to show responsibility which also means regular attendance.

 J then thought about it and came back one day later and stated that he will take one day off every six months – a very sensible answer!

-It’s not all roses, J is literal and asking him to look for missing items is a challenge.
+It’s not all roses.
+J is literal and asking him to look for missing items is a challenge.
 J will answer a ringing phone but will fail to deliver the message to the person concerned.
-J reads the headlines but fail to understand the intent and purpose of newspaper articles.
+J reads the headlines but fails to understand the intent and purpose of newspaper articles.

 The NDIS has not rolled out in Melbourne South East as yet.
 J and I am planning to set the following objectives:

 Thanks, Mr T, for sharing with us these insights into the life of your son at 23 years old.

 Reading about how other families are doing is of great help to others.
 Your story is much appreciated.